deivi98/typeorm-dynamic-repo/README.md

         }
       ]
     },
-    // This is needed because of special cyclical relation at fulfillment service
+    // This is needed because of special cyclical relation
     // (Order -> Article -> Replacement -> Article again)
     // Check info on FindOptions above for better understanding { allowRecursively: ['article'] },